RepetitionCurse: Measuring and Understanding Router Imbalance in Mixture-of-Experts LLMs under DoS Stress: Extended Analysis and Implications

-The results shown in Figure~\ref{fig:length_scalability} demonstrate that \method~exhibits length scalability and robustness.
-We observe that the induced token concentration remains highly consistent across the entire range of tested sequence lengths (100 to 16k tokens).
+\textbf{Results.} The results shown in Figure~\ref{fig:length_scalability} demonstrate that \method~exhibits length and context robustness.
+We observe that the induced token concentration remains consistent across the entire range of evaluated prompt lengths.

 Furthermore, this behavior proves to be invariant to the diversity of system prompts.

-This consistency indicates that the vulnerability revealed by \method~is systemic in nature of MoE architectures.
-It suggests that when tokens exhibit repetitive patterns during the prefill phase, their corresponding embeddings are immediately dominated by this repetition.
+Once an attacker identifies the optimal adversarial tokens, they can consistently use those tokens to construct prompts, requiring only minor adjustments to the system prompt, without the attack's effectiveness being compromised by KV caching.
+This consistency also indicates that the vulnerability revealed by \method~is systemic to the nature of MoE architectures.
+When tokens exhibit repetitive patterns, their corresponding embeddings are immediately dominated by this repetition, despite the layer-wise attention and position encoding.
 Consequently, the router is manipulated into deterministically assigning these tokens to a fixed set of experts.